 The Information Systems Division continued to provide technical support and assistance to the MFC's computer network of servers and workstations.
-The transition to cloud based services started in early FY20 and is scheduled for completion by December 2021.
-By leveraging SaaS (Software as a Service), IaaS (Infrastructure as a Service), and PaaS (Platform as a Service), additional flexibility and efficiency will be introduced, as well as cost-savings in providing consistent service delivery.
+The transition to cloud-based services started in early FY20 and was completed in December 2021.
+By leveraging SaaS (Software as a Service), IaaS (Infrastructure as a Service), and PaaS (Platform as a Service), additional flexibility and efficiency were introduced, as well as cost savings in providing consistent service delivery.